abagaria/abagaria.github.io/index.md

 ### __Invited Talks__
 * Aug 2023: Bridging Planning and RL Workshop at IJCAI (<a href="https://prl-theworkshop.github.io/prl2023-ijcai/" target="_blank">PRL</a>) (_Skill Discovery for Exploration and Planning_).
-* April 2023: Spoke about learning abstractions at Mykel Kochenderfer's SISL group at Stanford.
+* April 2023: Spoke about learning abstractions at Mykel Kochenderfer's <a href="https://web.stanford.edu/group/sisl/cgi-bin/wordpress/">SISL group</a> at Stanford.
 * December 2022: Presented my research about exploration and discovery at DeepMind, Alberta.
 * November 2022: Presented my internship project about proto-goals at the RL Team meeting and exploration reading group at DeepMind, London.
 * August 2022: Presented about pseudocounts at the exploration reading group at DeepMind, London.